MolecularAI/maize/docs/docs/userguide.rst

            delay = self.add(Delay, parameters=dict(delay=2))
            self.connect(node.out, delay.inp)
            self.out = self.map_port(delay.out)
-           self.delay = self.map(delay.delay)
+           self.map(delay.delay)

 A key difference between a :term:`subgraph` and a workflow is that the former will always have exposed ports.
 We however have to clarify which port should be exposed how, by using the :meth:`~maize.core.graph.Graph.map_port` method and specifying a reference to the original port of a contained node and optionally a new name.
 We can again use the :meth:`~maize.core.graph.Graph.map` convenience method to automatically expose parameters.
-Note that to get the benefits of type-checking you should in those cases declare all interfaces as class attributes.
+Note that to get the benefits of type-checking you should in those cases declare all interfaces in the class body.
 To group multiple parameters together, we can again use :meth:`~maize.core.graph.Graph.combine_parameters`. ``SubGraph`` will now behave just like any other :term:`component` in the workflow:

 .. code-block:: python

    sg = flow.add(SubGraph, parameters=dict(delay=3))
    flow.connect(sg.out, another.inp)

+A common situation is running all contained nodes in a loop, in this case you can pass ``loop=True`` just like for a normal node.
 At execution, the whole workflow is flattened and each node executed normally, irrespective of nesting.
 The :term:`subgraph` paradigm is therefore mostly a conceptual aid for complex workflows.

 .. _custom-nodes: